fsubasi/tekton-cicd/Readme.md

     `tkn pipelinerun logs --follow --last`

-4. Sometimes, ngrok dns might be changed if you are using the free version.
+4. Sometimes, ngrok dns might be changed if you use the free version.
 At this time, you need to update the payload url of the github webhook with the new dns here.

     ![ngrok-url](/images/image-1.png)